Activities in Korea - Lion Corporation (Korea)

 2 “Ai!
 Kekute” Hand Washing Class at Kindergartens

-Since 2016, to teach children ways to protect their own health, LCK has conducted educational activities on hand washing using Ai!Kekute, a hand soap that LCK sells in South Korea. (“Ai!
+To teach children ways to protect their own health, LCK has conducted educational activities on hand washing using Ai!Kekute, a hand soap that LCK sells in South Korea. (“Ai!
 Kekute” means “Oh!
-Clean!” in Korean)
+Clean!” in Korean.)

-The most critical period in hygiene care habit establishment is childhood.
-LCK conducts the Ai!Kekute hand washing class, begun in 2016, for kindergarteners ages 4 to 6 in Seoul and nearby cities.
-In the class, a bubbly foam-shaped mascot character and a facilitator capture the children’s attention and encourage their active participation.
-Through hand washing songs and exercises, children learn that hand washing is not a boring thing, but actually fun.
+Childhood is the most critical period for establishing good hygiene care habits.
+LCK has conducted the “Ai!
+Kekute” hand washing class for kindergarteners ages 4 to 6 in Seoul and nearby cities since 2016.
+In the class, a bubbly foam-shaped mascot character and a facilitator capture the children’s attention and encourage active participation.
+Through hand washing songs and exercises, children learn that hand washing is not boring, but actually fun.

 Hand washing check sheets and stickers are distributed to every participant after the class, with the aim of encouraging correct hand washing back at home.
 Each time a child washes his or her hands correctly, a sticker will be put on the sheet by a supervising adult.
 The sheets are then collected at the kindergarten for the teacher to check if hand washing habits have been established properly.

-In 2016, LCK conducted the Ai!Kekute hand washing class at 127 kindergartens, and 17,714 kindergarteners participated.
+In 2017, LCK conducted the “Ai!
+Kekute” hand washing class at 50 kindergartens, and 6,580 kindergarteners participated.

 4 Hand Washing and Gargling Class in Partnership with a Retail Store